Bo0sted/phasmophobia-stopwatch-timer/README.md

 # Install instructions
 ## Windows
-- Setup exe coming soon...
+- Setup installer coming soon...
 ## Linux
 ### Prerequisites: Install build tools and ensure compatibility
 - You must be running X11 or something comparable to Xwayland.
 Please see [caveat for running on Linux](#running-on-linux)